 Instructions for applicants:

-- Applicants should remove any identifying information on the abstract page and include a second page with their name, email, and affiliation.
+- Applicants should remove any identifying information on the abstract and include a separate document with their name, email, affiliation

-- Accepted abstracts will be allocated a total of 40 minutes for presentation and discussion.
+- Accepted presenters will be allocated a total of 45 minutes for presentation and discussion.

 For more information please email firstname.lastname@example.org